ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 compiled against an older 0.8 version of Elektra will continue to work (ABI) and you will be able to recompile programs without errors (API).

+We have two minor incompatible changes:

-- we now support larger array numbers and `elektraArrayValidateBaseNameString` returns the offset to the first digit of the array index
+- we now support larger array numbers (i.e. the larger numbers are not an error anymore)
+- `elektraArrayValidateBaseNameString` returns the offset to the first digit of the array index instead of `1`

+For details of the changes see below `Core` and `Libease`.

 ### Core